akullpp/awesome-java/CONTRIBUTING.md

 (ii) If an open source *library*, it is licensed under one of the open source licenses listed on https://opensource.org/licenses, with the exception of GPL and AGPL (due to their viral nature).

-(iii) If commercial, it has clear pricing.
+(iii) If commercial, it has clear pricing and at least one free tier.

 (iv) It has a documentation in the English language.